 One of the main things that prevent home bakers from attempting bread is the huge amount of hassle involved.
 Between mixing, kneading, proofing, and proofing again, it can turn into an enormous amount of work to make something that you can pick up for a few bucks at the local grocery store.

 With a bread machine, you simply — in theory — measure the ingredients exactly according to the recipe and dump them in and hit go.
 Give it a few hours and you have freshly baked bread, ready to go.
 Many of these machines even have delay timers and warming functions, allowing you to measure and add ingredients for standard bread — no recipes that require perishable eggs or dairy — in the morning and set a delay to coincide with the bread finishing right when you are getting ready to sit down to eat dinner.
-This allows you to go about your day as usual and ensure that you get the treat of freshly baked bread with dinner with little to no effort on your part.
+This allows you to go about your day as usual and ensure that you get the treat of freshly baked bread with dinner with a bare minimum of effort on your part.

 Ease of Cleaning

-The next thing you may be wondering about is how much effort it is to clean out a bread making kitchen appliance once you are done with it, as specialized kitchen appliances like this tend to be a bit of a hassle when it comes to cleanup time.
+The next thing you may be wondering about is how much effort it is to clean out a bread-making kitchen appliance once you are done with it, as specialized kitchen appliances like this tend to be a bit of a hassle when it comes to cleanup time.

 Fortunately, we found cleanup to be a breeze for most of the machines, though there are a few differences.
 This mainly manifests when it comes to cleaning out the bread pans.
 Some of them are safe to stick right in the dishwasher, where others can only get wet on the inside of the pan and can even be damaged if you submerge them fully.
-Obviously, you are going to want to go with the former option if you absolutely hate doing dishes by hand.
+You are going to want to go with the former option if you hate doing dishes by hand.

 The last thing to consider when deciding which bread-making appliance you are going to buy is what else you can use them for.
 In addition to baking bread, many of these appliances have additional settings, allowing you to make things ranging from cakes to yogurt.
-Based on user experiences, it seems that using theses appliances to make homemade jam or jelly, yogurt, and cakes appear to be the most popular.
+Based on user experiences, it seems that using these appliances to make homemade jam or jelly, yogurt, and cakes appear to be the most popular.
 Most people probably won't use these features all that much compared to baking bread, but it is worth considering and getting a machine that has additional functions if you are hoping to push the envelope when it comes to what food you can make in one of these products.